Scott D. Cater

 • Met Doc Severisen, Bobby Shew, and Pat Harbison.
 Great guys, all of them.

-• Scott Bowers and I have been friends and playing in a band for over 30 years.
+• Scott Bowers and I have been friends and playing in a band for over 40 years.
 Wow...and we still haven't killed each other..,LOL.

 Other Interests: Composer / Producer / Recording

-Motto: "Music is my religion"
+Motto: "Music is my passion and my religion"

 Meet Our Family